Marceillo/eco-shave/README.md

 ## Site User Goal

 This website wants to sell shaving products that will transform your shave and last for a long time.
-Also, I would like to educate clients on the benefits of shaving with de razors and single-edge razors in a minimalistic way.
+Also, I tried to educate clients on the benefits of shaving with de razors and single-edge razors in a minimalistic way.

 ## Site Owners Goal